zualex/codekata/tasks/3-formatted-time/javascript.md

-# Formatted time - decision on javascript
+# Formatted time - decision on JavaScript

 ### [return to task](README.md)